ednurse/qlc-rest/README.md

 http://localhost:9998/function/status/{id}
 ```

-## Limitations

-The biggest limitation at the moment is that the wrapper will behave in an unexpected way if concurrent calls are made to endpoints that return something.
-Effectively, this means any of the GET calls.

-This is due to the way in which the repository code waits for a response after sending a request for data.
-I am quite sure there are many different ways in which this could be improved, though at the moment it doesn't cause a problem for me, as I am only ever making a GET call once in order to find out a function's ID!

-Note that this does not affect any of PUT requests as they are effective "fire and forget".

 ## Improvements

 Given how basic this application currently is, there are hundreds!

 Off the top of my head:

-- Fix the GET concurrency issue
 - Add some form of authentication
 - Support more than just functions
 - Do away with the need to find out a function's ID by accepting a function name parameter instead